wiedwo/ebusd-guide-Ochsner-GMWW-with-Home-Assistant/README.md

-# Installation of eBbus adapter with Home Assistant eBUSd AddOn to use with a Ochsner GMWW 11 plus heat pump
+# Installation of eBus adapter with Home Assistant eBUSd AddOn to use with a Ochsner GMWW 11 plus heat pump

-This repo is a fork from : https://github.com/Lorilatschki/ebusd-guide
+This repo is a fork from : https://github.com/Lorilatschki/ebusd-guide This guide contains links to various websites.
+The operators themselves are responsible for their content.
+I do not receive any compensation or payment for any of these links.

 This repository describes how to setup a infrastructure to control a eBUS based heating pump, **in this case:**
  - **Ochsner GMWW 11 plus (OTE3)** (smaller and bigger models may also work)